The Annual Fund for Scholarships

-Last year, Lyndon provided over $4 million in financial support to students.
-This accounts for almost the entire appropriation we received from the State of Vermont and approximately 15 percent of our total budget.
+Annually, Lyndon provides over $4 million in financial support to students.
+This accounts for almost the entire appropriation we receive from the State of Vermont and approximately 15 percent of our total budget.
 In order to continue to grow scholarship dollars to support our students, we need your continued support!

-The Alexander Twilight Theatre is the heart of the Lyndon State College campus and has been a center of entertainment and education not only for the College but for the greater Northeast Kingdom community for over four decades.
+The Alexander Twilight Theatre is the heart of the Lyndon campus, and it has been a center of entertainment and education not only for the College but for the greater Northeast Kingdom community for over four decades.
 In its glory years, the Twilight Theatre was the best of its kind from Montreal to Boston and acts headlining in NYC were also seen at Lyndon.

-The theatre may not look so worn out at first glance, as the College has tried to keep up with basic repairs.
-However, the outdated features and fixtures become grossly apparent when the limitations of an aged theatre make the booking of performances, conferences, and outside groups a challenge.
+The theater may not look so worn out at first glance, as the College has tried to keep up with basic repairs.
+However, the outdated features and fixtures become grossly apparent when the limitations of an aged theater make the booking of performances, conferences, and outside groups a challenge.
 What used to be the College’s crown jewel has become its handicap.
-The old girl is in need of an upgrade.
-Without these upgrades, the College will be limited on how theatre can be used as a full 21st Century facility, which leads to a huge loss in revenue.
+The theater is in need of many upgrades.
+Without these upgrades, the College will be limited in how theater can be used as a full 21st century facility, which leads to a huge loss in revenue.